 - Report PDF

-- Remove Clear records: No location below shows records assessed as Clear:
+Remove Eligible records: The locations below won't show records assessed as Eligible:

 - Checkr API